How to Pull It All Together with Design-A-Study

 - Refer to Design-A-Study guides for activity ideas to substitute for curriculum suggestions you found unappealing.

 - Use the curriculum package for some subjects only.
-Replace the other
+Replace the other subject areas with a different approach, using the packaged materials as one of several resources.

 - Check the Design-A-Study guides for objectives and teaching ideas.